rdlauer/articles/blues/dotnet-tinyclr/NET Developer? You're an IoT Developer Too!.md

 If you look carefully, you can see that to program the Notecard, we are simply building JSON objects that correlate to commands available in the [Notecard API](https://dev.blues.io/reference/notecard-api/introduction/):

-- The [hub.set](https://dev.blues.io/reference/notecard-api/hub-requests/#hub-set) request associates the Notecard with a project on Notehub.io (more on [Notehub](https://blues.io/services/) next!).
+- The [hub.set](https://dev.blues.io/reference/notecard-api/hub-requests/#hub-set) request associates the Notecard with a project on Notehub.io (more on [Notehub](https://blues.io/services/) in the next section!).
 - We are creating a JSON object that stores some mock temperature and humidity data.
 - We are sending this data (a [Note](https://dev.blues.io/reference/glossary/#note) in Blues Wireless speak) to the cloud with a [note.add](https://dev.blues.io/reference/notecard-api/note-requests/#note-add) request.